sunilos/Python/10-ExceptionHandling/raising_exception.py.md

   - Raises an `Exception` with a custom error message if the condition is true.
   - The message includes the value of `number` that caused the exception to be raised.

-This example shows how to manually trigger an exception in Python to enforce constraints or validate input.